LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 streams.

-While QUIC streams support multiplexing natively via use of a stream identifier, the QUIC DATAGRAM extension does not provide any such identifier.
-HTTP datagrams
+While QUIC streams support multiplexing natively via use of a stream identifier, the unreliable datagram extension does not provide any such multiplexing identifier.
-{{HTTP-DATAGRAM}} supports multiplexing using a set of application-level identifiers that can be controlled and accessed by HTTP/3.
-One identifer relates to a request stream, the second, optional, identifer relates to an abstract context. {{HTTP-DATAGRAM}} does not, however, define any means for multiplexed datagram prioritization.

-When the application protocol is HTTP/3, HTTP Datagrams can map directly to QUIC datagrams or they can be carried on streams using a DATAGRAM Capsule; see
-{{Section 4.4 of HTTP-DATAGRAM}}.
+HTTP datagrams ({{HTTP-DATAGRAM}}) defines how multiplexed, potentially unreliable datagrams can be sent inside an HTTP connection.
+All datagrams are always associated with a request stream.
+In HTTP/3, HTTP datagrams can map directly to QUIC datagrams, in which case they carry an encoding of the stream ID that is used to demultiplex at the receiver; see {{Section 3.1 of HTTP-DATAGRAM}}. {{HTTP-DATAGRAM}} also defines the DATAGRAM capsule, which can be used for reliable delivery over all versions of HTTP; see
+{{Section 3.5 of HTTP-DATAGRAM}}.
+In all cases, the prioritization of datagrams is noted as unspecified and delegated to future extensions.

-This document describes how the Extensible Priorities scheme applies to HTTP datagrams.
-Priority signals sent by clients, related to requests, can also be considered input to server scheduling decisions for HTTP datagrams mapped to QUIC datagrams.
+This document describes how the Extensible Priorities scheme can be augmented to also apply to HTTP datagrams that are multiplexed with other flows or streams.
+It enhances the Priority signals sent by clients, with a new `du` parameter and explains how this input is to be considered in server scheduling decisions for HTTP datagrams mapped to QUIC datagrams.

 ## Notational Conventions

 {::boilerplate bcp14}

-The term sf-integer is imported from {{!STRUCTURED-FIELDS=RFC8941}}.
+The term Integer is imported from {{!STRUCTURED-FIELDS=RFC8941}}.

 # Signalling Datagram Priority

-The Extensible Prioritization scheme {{!I-D.ietf-httpbis-priority}} provides a framework for communicating and acting upon priority parameters, using
+The Extensible Prioritization scheme {{!PRIORITY}} provides a framework for communicating and acting upon priority parameters, using {{STRUCTURED-FIELDS}}
-{{STRUCTURED-FIELDS}} formats.
+formats.
 It defines the urgency and incremental parameters and provides guidance to implementers about how to act on these parameters, in combination with other inputs, to make resource allocation and scheduling choices.
 Urgency communicates the client-view of request importance, and incremental communicates how the client intends to process response data as it arrives.
 Parameters are communicated in HTTP headers or version-specific frames.
 A client omitting the urgency or incremental parameters can be interpreted by the server as a signal to apply default priorities.
 The core scheme is extensible, new parameters can be defined to augment the base ones.

 This specification defines the datagram-urgency (`du`) extension parameter that operates in addition to the base urgency.
-There is no extension to the base incremental behavior; individual datragrams, even if belonging to the same identifier, are messages that are expected to be processed individually as they arrive.
+There is no extension to the base incremental behavior; individual datagrams, even if belonging to the same identifier, are messages that are expected to be processed individually as they arrive.

 ## Datagram Urgency

-The datagram-urgency parameter (`du`) takes an integer between 0 and 7, in descending order of priority.
-This range matches the base urgency (`u`) parameter range; see Section 4.1 of {{!I-D.ietf-httpbis-priority}}.
+The datagram-urgency parameter (`du`) is Integer (see Section 3.3.1 of
+{{STRUCTURED-FIELDS}}), between 0 and 7, in descending order of priority.
+This range matches the base urgency (`u`) parameter range; see Section 4.1 of

-The value is encoded as an sf-integer.
-There is no default value.
+{{!PRIORITY}}.
+However, there is no default value.

 This parameter indicates the sender's recommendation, based on the expectation that the server would transmit HTTP datagrams in the order of their